 Carpool – Find a coworker that lives close by and split up the driving duties saving both of you on gas plus wear and tear on your car.

-Don’t buy things just because they are on sale – Buying anything simply because is on sale is costing you money if it was an unnecessary item.
-You know what the biggest discount is?
+Don’t buy things just because they are on sale – Buying anything simply because is on sale is costing you money if it is an unnecessary item.
+Do you know what the biggest discount is?
 Not buying it at all.

 When it’s something you need, buy the limit – On the flip side, if something you normally buy is on sale, and it doesn’t expire or has a long shelf life, buy the limit the store will allow.
 You’ll pay more upfront but save in the long run than if you pay full price.

-Cheaper isn’t always better – Never use price as your only gauge, many times items are cheap for a reason.
-If they are ineffective or will break easily, you’ll just end up spending more money needing to buy more or replace it.
-Buying quality items will last longer and you’ll spend less in the long run.
+Cheaper isn’t always better – Never use price as your only gauge, many times, items are cheap for a reason.
+If they are ineffective or will break easily, you’ll just end up spending more money needing to buy more or replace them.
+Buying quality items will last longer, and you’ll spend less in the long run.

 Credit card points – Don’t go into credit card debt, but definitely take advantage of credit card rewards.
-Use your card to make purchases can get you some immediate discounts and you can use those points toward a needed big purchase later on.
+Using your card to make purchases can get you some immediate discounts, and you can use those points toward a needed big purchase later on.